European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

         var advertising_token_to_use = payload.identity.advertising_token;
       } else {
           if (__uid2.isLoginRequired()) {
-            // Call one of the setIdentityFrom functions to generate a new UID2 token.
+            // Call one of the setIdentityFrom functions to generate a new EUID token.
             // Add any retry logic around this call as required. await __uid2.setIdentityFromEmailHash(
                 emailHash,